 It starts and ends in Lima!
-With the Cusco & Inca Trail to Machu Picchu Trekking and Hiking tour, you have a 10 day tour package that will take you through Cusco, Peru and other destinations in Peru.
-Cusco & Inca Trail to Machu Picchu includes hotel accommodations as well as an expert guide, meals, transportation and more.
+With the Cusco & Inca Trail to Machu Picchu Trekking and Hiking tour in our salkantay Apu, you have a 10-day organized trip that will take you through Cusco, Peru and other destinations in Peru.
+Cusco & Inca Trail to Machu Picchu includes hotel accommodation plus an expert guide, meals, transportation and more.

 Upon arrival in Lima, the tour group will meet you at the scheduled time of your flight and guide you to your hotel.
 The capital of Peru is a modern metropolis with a long history and is currently undergoing various cultural and economic changes.